luxiangnk/Ulendo-Instruction/README.rst

 Run the code
 ============

-- Make sure the Raspberry Pi is connected with the internet.
+- Make sure the Raspberry Pi is connected to the internet.

 - Make sure the printer's board appears as /dev/ttyACM0, you can check it with: